|

 search direction is backward, otherwise it is forward.

-is not contained
+This method returns null, if base is not contained

 in the list or the confines of the list are exceeded (only if